Building a chatbot with multiple AI providers using AI Configs

 - Basic Python knowledge

-- API key from at least one AI provider
+- An API key from at least one AI provider

-This tutorial builds a chatbot you can actually ship.
-It uses completion-based AI Configs (messages array format).
-If you’re using LangGraph or CrewAI, you probably want agent mode instead.
+This guide builds a chatbot using completion-based AI Configs in a messages array format.
+If you use LangGraph or CrewAI, you may want to use agent mode instead.

 Reusing configs across users breaks targeting.
-Fetch a fresh config for each request:
+Instead, fetch a fresh config for each request:

 Limit conversation history

-Your chat history grows every turn.
-After 50 exchanges you’re burning thousands of tokens per request:
+Your chat history grows with every turn.
+After 50 exchanges, each request may include thousands of tokens.

 Track token usage

-Let’s start by building a minimal chatbot application using LaunchDarkly AI Config with Anthropic’s Claude.
+Start by building a minimal chatbot application using a LaunchDarkly AI Config with Anthropic’s Claude.

 Step 1.1: Project setup